Krista McQueeney, Ph.D.

 B.A., English - Wellesley College

-Dr. McQueeney’s research and teaching interests center on race/gender/sexuality, the mass media, and domestic violence.
-She has published several articles in academic journals about teaching domestic violence from an intersectional perspective and teaching about the social construction of terrorism in the media.
+Dr. McQueeney’s research and teaching interests center on intersectionality, the mass media, and domestic violence.
+She has published articles in academic journals such as Social Problems, Journal of Contemporary Ethnography, Journal of Prison Education and Reentry, and Violence against Women.

 - CRM 3500 Domestic Violence